techfixpros/PDDuino/README.md

   This usually means installing one or more board support libraries, and selecting the board type from the tools menu.
   In the case of Teensy, you also should install "Teensyduino", and there are more options on the tools menu such as setting the cpu clock speed.
 You can underclock the teensy to save even more battery.

-## Power from BCR port
-You can power the Arduino from the computer with this [BCR-USB-Power adapter](https://github.com/bkw777/BCR_Breakout)
- and a usb cable.

 ## Usage:
 ### Bootstrap
 Power-off the Arduino and remove the SD card.

 Place an ascii format BASIC file named LOADER.DO on the root of the SD card.
 You can use any of the loader files from [dlplus](https://github.com/bkw777/dlplus/master/clients).
+Even better, download mComm181.apk from here: [Kurt McCullum on Club100.org](http://www.club100.org/memfiles/index.php?&direction=0&order=&directory=Kurt%20McCullum/mComm%20Android)
+Unzip it, and get the files '''dos100.do''', '''dos200.do''', and '''dosnec.do''' from the assets directory.
-Example, take [TEENY.100](https://raw.githubusercontent.com/bkw777/dlplus/master/clients/teeny/TEENY.100), and save it as LOADER.DO on the root of the SD card.
+Example, take '''dos100.do''', and save it as LOADER.DO on the root of the SD card.

 Power-on the Arduino while the SD card is still out.
 The Arduino should now have a steady slow blinking LED, indication it's waiting for an SD card.
 Don't insert the SD card yet.